adwaitr/adwaitr/README.md

 * 📫 Competitive Coding

 ## > Currently
-* ⚡ Software Development Intern, National Informatics Centre - India.
+* ⚡ Working on AIML Project on Financial Markets.
 * ⚡ Student Member at ISTE.

 ## > Network